PRTG is not only a NetFlow collector

 For all information about NetFlow, please visit our IT Explained section.

-Okay, but what’s the worst that could
+Okay, but what’s the worst that could happen without it?

 Let's assume that you are thinking about getting both a NetFlow collector and a NetFlow analyzer.